Sicilian Mafia: No documentation of Mafia activities

 There is a strict prohibition in the Mafia on writing incriminating information down on paper, lest such evidence fall into the hands of the police.
 In 1969, Michele Cavataio was murdered because he had drawn a map on which he had written the names of all the Palermo mafiosi he knew and marked their territories.
-He showed this map in meetings with other senior mafiosi to explain how he thought the Palermo families should be re-organized in the wake of a Mafia war.
+He showed this map in meetings with other senior mafiosi to explain how he thought the Palermo families should be reorganized in the wake of a Mafia war.
 When Cavataio was murdered, his assassins searched his body for the map so that they could destroy it, but they didn't find it.

 The prohibition on documenting anything also explains why the Mafia uses a bizarre ritual to initiate new members (see above).
 Since new members cannot sign membership contracts, the initiation of a new member is instead done in a ceremony with witnesses, and the initiate performs a specific series of bizarre actions so that there is no ambiguity as to what is being granted.
 Likewise, since mafiosi cannot introduce themselves to each other by presenting membership cards, they must ask a third mafioso who knows them both to introduce them to each other and vouch that they are both members.

 Omertà

 Omertà is a code of silence and secrecy that forbids mafiosi from betraying their comrades to the authorities.
 The penalty for transgression is death, and relatives of the turncoat may also be murdered.
 Mafiosi generally do not associate with police (aside perhaps from corrupting individual officers as necessary).
 For instance, a mafioso will not call the police when he is a victim of a crime.
 He is expected to take care of the problem himself.
 To do otherwise would undermine his reputation as a capable protector of others (see below), and his enemies may see him as weak and vulnerable.

 The need for secrecy and inconspicuousness deeply colors the traditions and mannerisms of mafiosi.
 Mafiosi are discouraged from consuming alcohol or other drugs, as in an inebriated state they are more likely to blurt out sensitive information.
 They also frequently adopt self-effacing attitudes to strangers so as to avoid unwanted attention.
 Most Sicilians tend to be very verbose and expressive, whereas mafiosi tend to be more terse and subdued.
-Mafiosi are also forbidden from writing down anything about their activities, lest such evidence is discovered by police.

 To a degree, mafiosi also impose omertà on the general population.
 Civilians who buy their protection or make other deals are expected to be discreet, on pain of death.
 Witness intimidation is also common.